mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 The authorization server validates the request and returns a response with the discovery results.
 The response MUST use the `application/json` media type as specified in {{RFC7159}}.
 The `Content-Type` header of the response MUST be set to `application/json`.

+The authorization server MAY include HTTP cache validators (such as `ETag` or `Last-Modified` headers) and expiration times (such as `Cache-Control` or `Expires` headers) in the response to enable conditional requests by the client, as specified in Section 13 of {{RFC2616}}.

 ### Successful Response

 If the request is valid and authorized, the authorization server returns a JSON array of available token exchange targets.
 Each element in the array represents a target service that the client is authorized to request in a subsequent token exchange operation.